airbrite/styleguide/pull-requests/README.md

 ## Working with a large Pull Request

 1. If the Pull Request is large and the code can be split up into independent chunks, it is best to split it up.
-1. Ask yourself if you would want to review the Pull Request after two weeks of not looking at it.

 ## Frontend